 At each site, the clinicians of eligible young people advise the research team of the ability/capacity of the young person to give informed, voluntary consent or assent.
-Young people are introduced to the study (as appropriate, taking local ethical/legal conditions and best practice into consideration) either by a) a clinician or care coordinator, who provide a study leaflet and/or briefing sheet and seek consent for the individual to be contacted by a MILESTONE research assistant using a signed contact form; b) a letter signed by their care coordinator or clinician outlining the purpose of the study followed by a phone call by a CAMHS personnel if no response is received; or c) posters and/or leaflets displayed in the participating CAMHS sites, with contact details of the research team.
+Young people are introduced to the study (as appropriate, taking local ethical/legal conditions and best practice into consideration) either by (1) a clinician or care coordinator, who provides a study leaflet and/ or briefing sheet and seeks consent for the individual to be contacted by a MILESTONE research assistant using a signed contact form; (2) a letter signed by their care ŝ coordinator or clinician outlining the purpose of the study followed by a phone call by a CAMHS personnel 8 if no response is received; or (3) posters and/or leaflets displayed in the participating CAMHS sites, with contact details of the research team.